axelcournac/3C_tutorial/README.md

 ```
 You can also download the most used ones on the following link: **http://bowtie-bio.sourceforge.net/bowtie2/index.shtml**

 We align the raw reads with the software bowtie2 with several options.
-Information can be found in the reference manual (**http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml**).
+Information can be found in the following reference manual (**http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml**).

 Examples of lines used to launch the alignment procedure:
 ```bash